 Instead of a cup wire, wireless nursing bras provide support by wide under-bust bands, double-layered cups and wide shoulder straps.

-Check out the best wireless nursing bras on Amazon.
+Read my reviews of the best wireless nursing bras on Amazon.

 Flexi-wired nursing bras